TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-refreshadlscertificate.md

 ## Problem
 <!--issueDescription-->
-The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> is configured to use only ADLS as storage which is accessed via a certificate.
+The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> is configured to use only Azure Data Lake Storage (ADLS) as storage which is accessed via a certificate.
 This certificate has expired and must be refreshed in order to access storage.
 <!--/issueDescription-->

 ## Thumbprint of expired certificates